Helping mothers before, during, and after bringing a new life into the world is no small undertaking.

 It is common for doctors and other staff to be in and out of the delivery room throughout the entire labor and delivery process.

-The trust that labor and delivery nurses build with their patients is essential to providing them with the best possible experience.
+The trust that labor and delivery nurses build with their patients is essential to providing them with the best possible experience — often an experience that many new mothers won’t forget.

 Be Respectful